Published: April, 2025

 What if recovery didn’t feel like a medical routine, but a personal journey that empowers and uplifts?

+While acute treatment is essential, rehabilitation is where long-term outcomes are shaped — and where many patients struggle the most.
 The unfortunate reality is that many stroke survivors lose motivation during their rehabilitation.

 What happens when rehab feels pointless?